 What is the typical timeline for a McLean kitchen remodel?

-Tier 2 full remodel runs 16 to 24 weeks from signed contract to final Fairfax County inspection.
-Tier 3 luxury builds with scullery additions run 28 to 44 weeks.
-Appliance lead times are the most common schedule driver: Sub-Zero built-in 16 to 24 weeks, Wolf 48-inch dual-fuel 14 to 20 weeks, Christopher Peacock cabinetry 22 to 32 weeks from approved drawings.
+A typical McLean Tier 2 kitchen remodel takes 16 to 24 weeks from contract signing to the final Fairfax County inspection.
+Larger Tier 3 luxury builds with scullery additions run 28 to 44 weeks.
+The most common schedule driver is long lead times for specific appliances and custom cabinetry.

 Do I need a permit for a kitchen remodel in McLean?

-Yes, for any work involving plumbing relocation, electrical changes, structural modifications, or layout changes that touch a wall.
-Like-for-like cosmetic work (paint, fixture swap with no plumbing move, cabinet refacing without electrical changes) typically does not require a permit.
-The permit is filed at Fairfax County Department of Land Development Services, not at any McLean local office.
+Yes, a permit is required for a kitchen remodel in McLean for any work involving plumbing relocation, electrical changes, structural modifications, or layout changes touching a wall.
+Simple cosmetic work usually does not require a permit.
+All permits must be filed with the Fairfax County Department of Land Development Services, not a local McLean office.

 What does an event-grade appliance package cost in McLean?

-A full event-grade kitchen appliance package in 2026 McLean typically includes a Sub-Zero 48-inch built-in refrigerator, a Wolf 48-inch dual-fuel range, a Miele combi-steam wall oven, a Wolf warming drawer, a 24-inch Sub-Zero wine column, a Miele paneled dishwasher (usually two for entertaining flow), and a Hoshizaki ice maker.
-Total package cost: $85,000 to $145,000 depending on configuration.
-Lead times stack between 14 and 24 weeks.
+An event-grade appliance package in 2026 McLean costs between $85,000 and $145,000.
+A typical setup includes a Sub-Zero 48-inch refrigerator, a Wolf 48-inch range, a Miele combi-steam oven, a Wolf warming drawer, a 24-inch Sub-Zero wine column, two Miele dishwashers, and a Hoshizaki ice maker.
+Lead times are 14 to 24 weeks.

 Should I add a scullery to my McLean kitchen?